Improving the rights and conditions of the workforce

 Further rules also impact workers’ mobility within the EU, as well as occupational health and safety.
 EU rules on mobility ensure that workers may work in other Member States without losing their rights to enjoy social benefits.
 Additionally, the rules set out general principles to ensures minimum health and safety standards.

-In addition to its strong policies on workers’ rights and social justice, the EU continues to promote the importance of gender equality and work-life balance, adopting set of new rules to allow parents and workers taking care of relatives with serious medical conditions to enjoy a better work-life balance.
+In addition to its strong policies on workers’ rights and social justice, the EU continues to promote the importance of gender equality and work-life balance, adopting a set of new rules to allow parents and workers taking care of relatives with serious medical conditions to enjoy a better work-life balance.